Drug and Alcohol Rehab in Shropshire

 If you’re not sure whether or not you would be eligible for outpatient rehab, this is something that we can discuss during your consultation.

-Call Rehab Recovery on 0800 088 6686 to explore what kind of treatment plan would be appropriate for you.
+Call Rehab Recovery on 0800 088 6686 to explore what kind of addiction treatment in Shropshire would be appropriate for you.
 We can also provide advice on practicalities, such as budgeting and childcare arrangements.

 If you need treatment for your substance abuse problems, but cannot afford to fork out for private rehab, do not be concerned – there are still a lot of options available to you.